 (6.5)

-The factor ½ considers that the light must travel the distance from the sensor to the object and back i.e. 2⋅d.
-Although the time difference needs to be measured with an enormous precision to acquire information about the distance with this method, however, resolutions of approximately 0.1 mm can be achieved with this method (Sellen et al. 683).
+The factor ½ considers that the light must travel the distance from the sensor to the object and back, that is, 2⋅d.
+The time difference needs to be measured with enormous precision to acquire information about the distance; however, resolutions of approximately 0.1 mm can be achieved with this method (Sellen et al. 683).

 Another method that uses the time-of-flight approach but not a light pulse is the application of modulated light.
 In doing so, the light wave is modulated with another wavelength λM (Hering et al. 2018, p.
 171).